-Projects in advertising, design and media usually start with a creative brief.
-When your client and you do a good job on the creative brief, the project is likely to become a success for both sides.
+Projects in advertising, design and media usually start with a creative brief checklist.
+When your client and you do a good job on the creative brief, the project plan is likely to become a success for both sides.

 In this article we at Filestage introduce a simple yet powerful PowerPoint template that helps you formulate effective creative briefs.
 The template is tailored to the needs of professionals in advertising and media.
 On top of that, you’ll get a lot of information about how to write a creative brief and we’ll provide you with many examples.

 You can download our creative brief template right here.
 (It’s a powerpoint file.
 Feel free to convert it into a pdf file after editing.
 That way, you can easily share the creative brief template pdf with your peers.)
 Please feel free to use it to improve or create your own creative brief: